Updated on 2024-11-12 GMT+08:00

 3. In the bucket list, click the bucket name you want.
 The Overview page of the bucket is displayed.

-4. In the navigation pane on the left, choose Objects.
+4. In the navigation pane, choose Objects.

 5. Locate the target object and choose More > Copy Object URL to copy the driver link.